Congressional Select Committee discusses current issues

 Theft in the fields

-August 10, 2023 | Jeff Hutton
+October 1, 2023 | Jeff Hutton

 More than a decade ago in Dysart, a farmer spotted a man, Mo Hailong, digging up hybrid corn seeds.
 Hailong then sent the seeds back to China.
-The FBI later arrested him and others after they were charged with stealing approximately $30 million worth of U.S. ag technology.
+The FBI later arrested him and others, and they were charged with stealing approximately $30 million worth of U.S. ag technology.
 Other cases followed, including Xiang Haitao, who stole technical ag information from his employer, a Monsanto subsidiary.
 He was stopped at Chicago’s O’Hare Airport, where the FBI discovered an SD card in his possession, which contained the information.

 But why is the CCP after U.S. seeds and ag technology?